portobanco51/marceloportobanco/README.md

 An API to fetch the meta tags content from a website, therefore, the seo and social media display is show properly to the user.
 Components from Projects.jsx where generated and fetch by this API.

+## SweetAlerts2

+Lightweight and high-performant library used to display the response from the POST request response at email form service in a responsive and interactive way.

 # Extra side features

+-   Email.js API used along it's custom hook to receive and POST input data from contact form generating an email template for the user and the owner.
 -   Custom react hook to fetch meta tags data at projects section **( projectsFetchData.js )**
 -   Automatic language condition from i18next dependency
 -   Hidden **sourcemap** production command for minimized react structure on deploy to improve security and machine performance